The Yummy Life

 Say "GOODBYE" to canned frosting!

 I used to use canned frosting for the convenience, and I honestly think it tastes pretty good.
 (Sorry, if I've just offended the foodie police.
 My bad.)
-But all it took was turning the can around and reading the ingredients to convince me that I'd never used canned frosting again.
+But all it took was turning the can around and reading the ingredients to convince me that I'd never use canned frosting again.
 Sure, my homemade version has sugar and butter (not exactly health food), but all of my ingredients are familiar, real, and identifiable--no mystery ingredients like the ready-made stuff.
 The canned kind has artery-blocking partially hydrogenated oil (trans fat), preservatives, and artificial mystery ingredients.
 Check out the label below and see for yourself.

 Almost as easy as opening a can.
 I mean this only takes one minute to make.
 Okay, and maybe one more minute to get the ingredients out of the pantry.
 But, honestly, anyone can make this frosting.
 Easy and DELICIOUS!
 I use it to frost brownies, cake, cupcakes, and cookies.
 Here's how.